 The Constitution requires that private landowners who lose their home or land due to the use of eminent domain be paid "just" compensation.
 But what exactly does that mean?

 Generally, this is based on how much the landowner might expect to get in fair market value.
-The value of the land could be determined by many factors, including its size and any resources it may have.
+The value of the land could be determined by many factors, including its size, improvements, and any resources it may have.

 Sometimes, the federal or local government takes land for limited periods, which tends to make valuation much more difficult.
-If the police can prove "by a preponderance of the evidence" that the property was being used for criminal activity, then the government generally may seize the property without compensation.
+For instance, in the context of civil forfeiture of personal property, if the police can prove "by a preponderance of the evidence" that the property was being used for criminal activity, then the government generally may seize the property without compensation.

 Eminent Domain and Condemnation Proceedings